-The appropriate personality/personalization item set for a buddy is sent to the buddy when the buddy communicates with the instant message sender through the instant messaging client program.
-For example, in an implementation which 15 supports global personalization items, group personalization items, and personal personalization items, a personal personalization item is sent to the buddy if set, otherwise a group personalization item is sent, if set.
-If neither a personal nor a group personalization item is set, then the global personal- 20 ization item is sent.
+The appropriate personality/personalization item set for a buddy is sent to the buddy when the buddy communicates with the instant message sender through the instant messag- 55 ing client program.
+For example, in an implementation which supports global personalization items, group personalization items, and personal personalization items, a personal personalization item is sent to the buddy if set, otherwise a group personalization item is sent, if set.
+If 60 neither a personal nor a group personalization item is set, then the global personalization item is sent.
 As another example, in an implementation that supports global personalization items and group personalization items, the group personalization item for the group to which the buddy belongs is sent, if set, otherwise the global personalization item is sent.
-In an implementation that 25 only supports group personalization items, the group personalization item for the group to which the buddy belongs is sent to the buddy.
+In an implementation that only supports group personalization items, the group personalization item for the group to which the buddy belongs is sent to the buddy.

-An instant message session between the instant message sender and another instant message recipient also may be 30 initiated (step 1130) by either the instant message sender or the second instant message recipient.
+An instant message session between the instant message sender and another instant message recipient also may be initiated (step 1130) by either the instant message sender or the second instant message recipient.

-Relative to the second instant message session, a second instant message user interface is rendered to the second instant message recipient, configured to project the personal- 35 ity, including the avatar, assigned to the second instant message recipient by the instant message sender (step 1135), similar to the user interface illustrated by FIG. 1.
+Relative to the second instant message session, a second instant message user interface is rendered to the second instant message recipient, configured to project the personality, including the avatar, assigned to the second instant message recipient by the instant message sender (step 1135), similar to the user interface illustrated by FIG. 1.
 The personality may be projected in a similar manner to that described above with respect to step 1125.
-However, the personality and 40 avatar projected to the second instant message recipient may differ from the personality and avatar projected to the first instant message recipient described above in step 1125.
+However, the personality and avatar projected to the second instant message recipient may differ from the personality and avatar projected to the first instant message recipient described above in step 1125.

-Referring to FIG. 14, an exemplary process 1400 enables an instant message sender to change a personality assigned to 45 an instant message recipient.
+Referring to FIG. 14, an exemplary process 1400 enables personalities assigned on an individual basis, assigning the 20 an instant message sender to change a personality assigned to an instant message recipient.
 In process 1400, a user selection of a new online persona, including an avatar, to be assigned to the instant message recipient is received (step 1405).
-The change may be received through an instant message chooser 1200, such as that discussed above with respect to FIG. 12, 50 and may include choosing self-expression items and/or features and functionality using such as interface or may include "snagging" an online persona or an avatar of the buddy using such an interface.
-Snagging an avatar refers to the appropriation by the instant message sender of one or more personal- 55 ization items, such as the avatar, used by the instant message recipient.
-Typically, all personalization items in the online persona of the instant message recipient are appropriated by the instant message sender when "snagging" an online perperformed by an instant messaging system, such as communications systems 1600, 1700, and 1800 described with respect to FIGS. 16, 17, and 18, respectively.
-An out-of-band message refers to sending a message that communicates context out-of-band-that is, conveying information independent of information conveyed directly through the text of the instant message itself sent to the recipient.
-Thus, the recipient views the appearance and behavior of the avatar to receive information that is not directly or explicitly conveyed in the instant message itself.
-By way of example, an out-of-band communication may include information about the sender's setting, environment, activity or mood, which is not communicated and part of a text message exchanged by a sender and a recipient.
+The change may be received through an instant message chooser 1200, such as that discussed above with respect to FIG. 12, and may include choosing self-expression items and/or features and functionality using such as interface or may include "snagging" an online persona or an avatar of the buddy using such an interface.
+Snagging an avatar refers to the appropriation by the instant, message sender of one or more personalization items, such as the avatar, used by the instant message recipient.
+Typically, all personalization items in the online persona of the instant message recipient are appropriated by the instant message sender when "snagging" an online persona.